Self-harm

 Self-harm can make you feel better temporarily, but the cause of your distress is unlikely to have gone away.
 You may feel embarrassed or ashamed of self-harming.
 These and other worries might mean that you keep it hidden from anyone.
 This is a common reaction.

 If you are thinking of stopping or reducing self-harming you might find it difficult to know where to start.
-There are some things that you can try to help yourself.

 how can i help myself?